 Red Cross Flanders releases 100,000 euros for Myanmar after massive earthquake

-Red Cross Flanders is releasing 100,000 euros from its emergency relief fund to provide humanitarian aid to Myanmar after the massive earthquake that hit the country earlier on Friday.
-The quake, measuring 7.7 on the Richter scale, already claimed at least the lives of 144 people and caused severe damage in the Mandalay and Sagaing regions.
+Red Cross Flanders is releasing 100,000 euros from its emergency relief fund to provide humanitarian aid to Myanmar after the massive earthquake that hit the country on Friday.
+The quake, measuring 7.7 on the Richter scale, has killed at least 144 people and caused severe damage in the Mandalay and Sagaing regions.

-The epicentre of the earthquake was located a few dozen kilometres from Mandalay, Myanmar's second-largest city with a population of over 1.2 million.
-An aftershock with a magnitude of 6.4 occurred ten minutes after the first quake.
+The epicentre of the earthquake was a few dozen kilometres from Mandalay, Myanmar's second-largest city with a population of more than 1.2 million.
+An aftershock with a magnitude of 6.4 occurred 10 minutes after the first quake.

 “Financial support is the most efficient way to get help going at this stage of the disaster"

 The Myanmar Red Cross has activated its national crisis communication and coordination system, with more than 6,000 volunteers.
-Germany, the UK, Switzerland and six other countries are also active in Myanmar with their Red Cross.
+The Red Cross in Germany, the UK, Switzerland and six other countries are also active in Myanmar.

-According to Belgian foreign minister Maxime Prévot, there are currently no Belgian victims reported in the Myanmar earthquake.
-About 25 Belgians are currently in the country.
-About 4,100 Belgians are currently present in neighbouring Thailand, where the effects of the earthquakes are also felt.
+According to Foreign minister Maxime Prévot, no Belgian victims have been reported in the earthquake.
+About 25 Belgians are in the country, with about 4,100 in neighbouring Thailand, where the effects of the earthquakes were also felt.

 Related news